Absolute privacy for sysadmins

 Pay attention to your backup policy too.
 Again, data on your backup devices need to be encrypted.

 4. Be open source on every level of your stack

 Open source, in contrast with other software, is supervised about its privacy (and other) characteristics by independent people.
-On closed source world, only its developing company, team or person can tell if sensitive data that is stored or transimited by it is really protected.
-Even worse, if you use a free - public platform like facebook, google etc then you and your data is the real "product" that those companies are trading.
+On closed source world, its only the developing company, team or person that can tell if sensitive data that is stored or transmitted is really protected.
+Even worse, if you consume a free/public platform like facebook, google etc then you and your own data is the "product" that those companies are trading.

 Open source is for limited use.
 It is not suitable for big companies and big data.

 The truth its exactly the opposite.
-Closed source does not seem to scale well in most of the cases.
+Proprietary software does not seem to scale well in most of the cases.
 At least the software that you or I have access to (there are some cases that it is developed to scale up).
 On the other hand, modern open source software is developed with scalability in mind.